 The following article, written by Francesca Montillo, appears on The Lazy Italian.

-For instance, there are so many “Saint” holidays in Italy: St. Francis, St. Antonio, St. Giuseppe and of course, St. Giovanni (or St. John the Baptist), which is observed on June 24th.
+For instance, there are so many “Saint” holidays in Italy: St. Francis, St. Antonio, St. Giuseppe and of course, St. Giovanni (or St. John the Baptist), which is observed on June 24.

 Among Christians, it is believed that Jesus was a follower of John and that John baptized Jesus in the River Jordan.
 As stated, Italy has many such religious holidays celebrating saints and depending on the location and region, events can include parades, fireworks and processions; many of which are jovial, while some are subdued.

 Just about every small town in Italy has a patron saint, which is celebrated at various times during the year.
 It’s a comfort for many residents to feel that their own city or town is under divine protection.
-Continue reading at The Lazy Italian.